Bhavin9969/snaatak_2_md_file/application_repo.md

 - In this document we will learn about application repository, the basic definition of a repository is that it is a management directory for stroing, structuring, and describing different versions of digital objects. and here application repositories are a type of repository used for storing all the files and resources related to a application, including its source code, configuration files, documentation, and other assets.

-- These reositories play a crucial role in software development, providing a structured and version-controlled environment for developers to collaborate, track chenges, and manage the application's codebase.
+- These reositories play a crucial role in software development, providing a structured and version-controlled environment for developers to collaborate, track chenges, and manage the application's codebase. **Application repositories allow you to bring more powerful applications to market with less effort.**

 # Purpose
 ### Why we need Application Repositories ?